Harshad Sadashiv Kadam

 Building Your Cybersecurity Brand

-The talk combines branding strategy with a live technical demo and introduces creative techniques to help participants track interaction and raise awareness of security best practices.
+The talk combines branding strategy with a live technical demo and introduces creative techniques like building your own RAG, chatbot to help participants track interaction and raise awareness of security best practices.
 Attendees leave with a launch-ready action plan and the resources needed to take control of their professional narrative in a digital-first AI world.

-This talk dives into how I built FlareGuard, a serverless tool that audits cloud security configurations using just public APIs and YAML — no dashboards, no vendors, no sales pitches.
+This talk dives into how I built FlareGuard Edge — a serverless tool that audits cloud security configurations using only public APIs and YAML.
+No dashboards.
+No vendors.
+No sales pitches.

-I’ll walk you through the end-to-end journey of building this tool using edge runtimes (like Cloudflare Workers), mapping configurations to NIST controls, and catching real misconfigurations in production environments.
+I’ll walk you through the end-to-end journey of building this tool with edge runtimes (like Cloudflare Workers), mapping configurations to NIST controls, and catching real misconfigurations in production environments.

 You’ll learn:

-• How I used YAML-defined baselines and edge code to close security gaps
+How YAML-defined baselines and edge code can close security gaps

 No fluff.
 No FUD.
 Just real engineering for defenders.